chiaatt/react-test-app/README.md

 Steps to build the application locally:
 1. Open terminal window in root directory
 2. Execute `npm run build` to build the application
-3. Execute `npm start` to start the Express server
+3. Execute `npm start` to start the server
 4. Access the application on `localhost:3001` using a browser

 ## User Manual